 OFFICERS

-Designation of Corporate Officers: As an accommodation to legal relationships outside the church, the pastor shall serve as president of the corporation; the chairman of the church council shall serve as vice president of the corporation; the church secretary shall serve as secretary of the corporation; and the church treasurer shall serve as treasurer of the corporation.
+Designation of Corporate Officers: As an accommodation to legal relationships outside the church, the pastor shall serve as president of the corporation; the chairman of the church Governing Board shall serve as vice president of the corporation; the church secretary shall serve as secretary of the corporation; and the church treasurer shall serve as treasurer of the corporation.

-Church Officers: The church officers are pastor(s), church council members, secretary, treasurer, and any other officers the church deems necessary.
-The church shall have at least three church council members.
+Church Officers: The church officers are pastor(s), church Governing Board members, secretary, treasurer, and any other officers the church deems necessary.
+The church shall have at least three church Governing Board members.

 Eligibility For Church Officers